Disclosure: This is a sponsored collaboration with Visit Tucson. As always all opinions are my own.

 Fun & Funky The Downtown Clifton

-If you are going something with a retro vibe and hip decor, look no further than The Downtown Clifton hotel.
+If you are going for something with a retro vibe and hip decor, look no further than The Downtown Clifton hotel.
 Not only is it super close to one of my favorite restaurants, Five Points, but also walking distance from Tucson’s colorful historic adobe neighborhood, Barrio Viejo.

 Hacienda del Sol Guest Ranch Resort